I have to say, when 2020 started, I was full of hope and excitement for what the new year would bring.

 Runner Up

 I’m adding a runner up movie, David Attenborough came out of retirement for one last movie and book titled: David Attenborough: A Life On Our Planet 2020.
 This documentary is a walk through Sir David’s life through the documentaries he has made.
 He reflects on how the planet has been depleted and what it would take to turn back the hands of time.
-Although this is a beautifully shot documentary and listening to Attenborough’s voice and narrative are always worthwhile, it will not necessarily leave you feeling warm and fuzzy inside.

 But wait...there’s more!